 - Grain-free, or containing healthy whole grains

 - Healthy supplements like omega-3 fatty acids, glucosamine, and chondroitin

 - Healthy vegetables like sweet potatoes, peas, and carrots

 Avoid ingredients like unspecified “meat,” corn and other unhealthy grains and fillers, and artificial colors, flavors, sweeteners, or preservatives.
 Quality ingredients sometimes cost more, but feeding a high-quality, low- or no-grain food means you’ll be feeding your dog less overall.
 Plus, the health benefits of a good diet mean less time (and expense) at the vet.
 Over time, a quality dog diet adds up to a lot of savings!
 For more information on specific foods, the Dog Food Advisor is a helpful resource.

-Read on to learn about some of the most affordable premium dog foods on the market.
+Read on to learn about some of the most affordable grain-free dog foods on the market.